undergrad-partner-school

 Student to Faculty Ratio

-According to the most recent data, the student-faculty ratio at Lewis-Clark State College was 15:1: that means 15 students per one teacher.
-This school has recently reported to have 212 faculty members.
-Out of that number, there were 82 male and 129 female faculty members.
+According to the most recent data, the student-faculty ratio at Lewis-Clark State College was 16:1: that means 16 students per one teacher.
+The faculty of this school consists of 212 members, according to the most recent data reported.
+This number included 95 male and 117 female faculty members.
 The fact that female faculty members outnumber the male ones at this school is telling of the importance gender equality has at Lewis-Clark State College.

 Student Population Diversity Graph